Fania/magic-SVG/readme.md

 ## TO DO: magic square checking

+Use code from Dave's other magic square checker for this:

 - [ ] remove non-numeric characters
 - [ ] remove returns, line feeds
 - [ ] remove duplicate spaces